 A. The event is most likely more suitable for a tutorial, not a workshop.
 A single speaker does not bring enough variety in topics discussed, and therefore is not suitable for a workshop format.

-, Director of Exhibit Operations for information on how to get such space.
-The DAC Workshop program is intended to help gather together people from multiple entities to collaborate on the development of a new and/or emerging topic.
+, at the DAC office for information on how to get obtain booth space.
+DAC workshop program is intended to help gather together people from multiple entities to collaborate on the development of a new and/or emerging topic.

 A. DAC does require all organizers and presenters to pay the workshop fee.
-This workshop fee includes access to all DAC Keynote sessions, workshop coffee breaks and luncheon (if the workshop is a full day event).
+This workshop fee includes access to the Exhibition, Keynotes, workshop coffee breaks and luncheon (if the workshop is a full day event).

 A. No, DAC will not produce proceedings for workshops, nor will DAC reimburse the organizer for any expenses.

 A. Yes, you may have a poster session at your workshop.
 Based on the room size, this may be in the main hallway outside of your room.
 Please note that DAC does not provide any printing services for workshop posters.